Welcome to Texas State University!

 Module 1 Video: Benefits: Payroll, Worklife, Leave, and Parking

 Texas State offers a great benefits package for faculty members.
 The Employees Retirement System of Texas administers health insurance plans for State faculty and staff.
-View plan details in the New Employee Benefit Guide.
-(Rates for plan year 9/1/2020 - 8/31/2021.)
+The New Employee Benefit Guide is forthcoming.
+(Rates for plan year 9/1/2021 - 8/31/2022.)

 The Health Plans Comparison Chart provides general comparison of coverage options for employees.